Unitarian Universalist Service Committee

 Your gift, of any size, will make a huge difference.
-UUSC strives to devote as much of the charitable income we receive as possible to the people who most need help.
+UUSC strives to devote as much of the charitable income we receive as possible to strengthening grassroots organizations and movements challenging systemic oppression.

-UUSC’s work is built on the conviction that all people are entitled to basic human rights, which transcend divisions of class, race, nationality, sexual orientation, ethnicity, religion, and gender.
+UUSC’s work is built on the conviction that all people have innate worth, power and dignity, which transcends divisions of class, race, nationality, sexual orientation, ethnicity, religion and gender.

-UUSC’s human rights and social justice work continues to help people in myriad ways and places in the world.
-To name just one example, UUSC has been engaged in Gulf Coast recovery work from the very moment Katrina and Rita left the region in crisis.
+UUSC’s human rights and social justice work continues to strengthen those grassroots organizations and movements on the frontlines of the fight against systemic injustice in myriad ways and places in the world.
+To name just one example, UUSC has been engaged in human rights advocacy work in Burma (Myanmar) for over 25 years.

 During this time, UUSC has partnered with a vast number of community and human rights activists at the forefront of the civil society movement, and we continue to partner with grassroots organizations promoting human rights for communities still facing systemic oppression to this day.